gmariette/ecs_prometheus_operator/README.md

 For further details, please check my medium publication:

-To build the docker image, use the specific dockerFile and the source code available under the python_ecstasks_exporter folder.
+To build the docker image, use the specific dockerFile and the source code available under the ecs_prometheus_operator folder.

 Any MR is appreciated